tanvikhadap/MachineLearning/05KNearestNeighbors/README.md

 Place the README file in the top-level directory of your project.
 This ensures that anyone new to the project can quickly find out what it's about and how to use it.
 Git hosting platforms like GitHub, GitLab, and Bitbucket will display the README file by default when visiting the repository.

 ## How should I make it?
 This README uses **Markdown**, which allows for easy formatting and readability.
-Below is a breakdown of how the project works:
+Below is a breakdown of how the project works

 ---